opnfv/fuel/docs/installation-instruction.rst

 Verify Networks
 ---------------

-Its is important that Verify Networks be done as it will ensure that you can not only communicate on the networks you have setup, but can fetch the packages needed for a succesful deployment.
+It is important that the Verify Networks action is performed be done as it will ensure that you can not only communicate on the networks you have setup, but can fetch the packages needed for a succesful deployment.

 37. From the FUEL UI in your Environment, Select the Networks Tab